+The next step is Do: Internal and External HSEPS Communications.
+This step includes a documented Communications Plan (both internal and external) with details on managing communication to and from interested parties.
 Honeywell employees have daily meetings to discuss relevant events and lessons learned from other sites that they are then able to apply to their work.
 While the Communications Plan can differ by circumstances, it includes community outreach to nearby neighbors and to the broader community through engagement with interested parties such as Community Advisory Panels, elected officials, fire departments and emergency responders, and Chambers of Commerce.
 Open houses and tours are often conducted where possible, and relevant information is distributed through social media channels and local newspapers.

-An example of such a Communications Plan in action is the active participation at the Ascension Parish and Iberville Parish for Community Advisory Panels (CAPs) where Honeywell site leaders from our Geismar, Louisiana, facility provide regular in person updates on plant activities to the community and interested parties.
-For Baton Rouge, Louisiana, Honeywell site leaders attend a CAP for North Baton Rouge.
+An example of such a Communications Plan in action is the active participation at the Ascension Parish and Iberville Parish for Community Advisory Panels (CAPs) where Honeywell site leaders from our Geismar, Louisiana facility provide regular in person (except during COVID-19) updates on plant activities to the community and interested parties.
+For Baton Rouge, Louisiana, Honeywell site leaders attend a CAP at Iberville Parish.

 The third step for addressing risks is Do: Operation Controls, which include specific actions to ensure compliance with legal and Honeywell requirements.
 One of many examples is the requirement that a written procedure for waste management be established, outlining how a site or organization will meet the requirements detailed in "Honeywell - Waste Management Operation Control Procedures - Environmental" that are part of Honeywell's HSEPS management system.
 All task details, frequency, and due dates are defined and monitored to completion and tracked in the digital system.
 Honeywell then voluntarily goes beyond regulatory provisions by requiring our business organizations to set annual targets for hazardous waste reduction.
-Achievement of these voluntary targets is centrally monitored and reported quarterly to Honeywell's CEO and Senior Vice President and General Counsel.
+Achievement of these voluntary targets is centrally monitored and reported quarterly to Honeywell's CEO and General Counsel.